 Unlike typical hip implant systems, which include a one-piece neck and stem called a monoblock design, Stryker’s Rejuvenate, ABG II and other TMZF systems include several neck and stem components.
 Stryker designed these modular, interchangeable systems to give surgeons greater flexibility by offering them more anatomically correct implant components that could be custom-fitted to patients.

 The ABG II system has eight right stems, eight left stems and 10 modular necks, which are supposed to offer greater stability and minimal bone stress.
 Stryker marketed the Rejuvenate hip, with six stems and 16 necks, to younger patients.
 These devices were supposed to be longer lasting and have a better range of motion.

 Stryker’s proprietary titanium alloy blend mixes titanium, molybdenum, zirconium and iron.
 The company claimed that its patented blend resisted the effects of corrosion and fretting — small particles of metal flaking off the implant.
 Stryker says this alloy “more closely resembles that of bone,” and it is 20 percent stronger than other titanium alloys.

-Unfortunately, post-market data revealed evidence of corrosion and fretting and Stryker recalled the two systems.
+Unfortunately, post-market data revealed evidence of corrosion and fretting and Stryker recalled the Rejuvenate and ABG II systems.
 The recall came too late for some patients.
-The devices caused serious side effects, including loosening of the implant and the release of toxic metals into patients — complications that are leading to a number of lawsuits against Stryker.
+Patients claim the devices caused serious side effects, including loosening of the implant and the release of toxic metals into patients — complications that are leading to a number of lawsuits against Stryker.